-We do everything we can to create a print rich environment and contagious enthusiasm for reading!
-We use a combination of authentic chapter books, nonfiction digital texts, and Journeys literacy program for our literacy instruction.
-Students will also have independent and partner reading time every day with an impressive classroom library full of high-interest books, as well as access to non-fiction blogs and digital texts online.
+I do everything I can to create a print rich environment and contagious enthusiasm for reading!
+We read a combination of authentic chapter books, nonfiction digital texts, and Into Reading literacy program for our literacy instruction.
+Students will also have self-selected reading time every day with an impressive classroom library full of new, high-interest books, as well as access to non-fiction blogs and digital texts online.

-There is no official reading homework, but we ask that families make time to read 20 minutes a day as part of a healthy lifestyle.
+There is no reading log to turn in each week, but we ask that families make time to read 20-30 minutes a day as part of a healthy lifestyle.

 What should my child read at home?